Lempriere

 British Columbia.
 Railway Point

-CNR, S of junction of Albreda and North Thompson Rivers
+Canadian National Railway, S of junction of Albreda River and North Thompson River

 Earliest known reference to this name is 1917